 - Application submitted to, enrollment in, or acceptance for enrollment in a Georgia Tech or Georgia State University degree program

-- Undergraduates must pursue study of an eligible language at the intermediate (2nd year) level or beyond and can only apply to study less commonly taught languages of Arabic, Chinese, Korean, Hindi, Italian, Japanese, Persian/Farsi, Portuguese, Russian, and Swahili.
+- Undergraduates must pursue study of an eligible language at the intermediate (2nd year) level or beyond and can only apply to study less commonly taught languages of Arabic, Chinese, Hebrew, Hindi, Italian, Japanese, Korean, Persian/Farsi, Portuguese, Russian, and Swahili.
 French, German and Spanish are NOT eligible languages for undergraduates.

-- Graduate students may pursue language study at the introductory level ONLY IF they already have advanced-level proficiency in another language related to their area of study or research and if studying an additional language is relevant to the student’s studies and potential future career.
-This should be explained clearly in the statement of purpose.Graduate students are also eligible to apply to study advanced-level French, German or Spanish, but preference will be given for intermediate or advanced-level study in less commonly taught languages of Arabic, Chinese, Korean, Hindi, Italian, Japanese, Persian/Farsi, Portuguese, Russian, and Swahili.
+- Graduate students may pursue language study at the introductory level ONLY IF they have already achieved advanced-level proficiency in another language related to their area of study or research and if studying an additional language is relevant to their studies and potential future career.
+This should be explained clearly in the statement of purpose.Graduate students are also eligible to apply to study advanced-level French, German or Spanish, but preference will be given for intermediate or advanced-level study in less commonly taught languages of Arabic, Chinese, Hebrew, Hindi, Italian, Japanese, Korean, Persian/Farsi, Portuguese, Russian, and Swahili.

 Academic Year Undergraduate Fellowships include a living stipend of $5,000 and up to $10,000 towards tuition and mandatory fees.
 Out-of-state students receive an out-of-state tuition waiver at Georgia Tech.